 Bilinear Autoencoders

-Autoencoder architecture that decomposes activations into polynomial manifolds
+An autoencoder architecture that decomposes activations into polynomial manifolds.

 Tensor Similarity

-A weight-based similarity metric invariant to weight-space symmetries
+A weight-based similarity metric for neural networks, invariant to weight symmetries.

 Compositional Interpretability

-Predicting and explaining pathogenicity on 4.2M genomic variants.
+Predicting and explaining the pathogenicity of 4.2M genomic variants from ClinVar.

 Introducing SimpleStories

-A synthetic dataset containing diverse but simple stories
+A synthetic dataset of diverse yet simple stories for training small language models.

 Deep Interpretable Models